rphln/Swordsong/mechanics.md

     that tile and adjacent ones.
 A character will stop walking upon stepping on a trap.

-## Turns
+## Rounds

+A “round” is an unit equivalent to a number of turns equal to number of players in a match.
+In matches with multiple participants, defeated players’ turns are also counted.

 This section describes what the envisioned combat flow currently looks like.

-  - Turns 1–5 — Action points are used primarily for positioning.
+  - Rounds 1–5 — Action points are used primarily for positioning.
     Correctly placing and moving a character should allow a player to attain the first strike.

-  - Turns 5–10 — All characters are in place.
+  - Rounds 5–10 — All characters are in place.
 Characters are taken down one by one rather than dilluting damage.
 The majority of matches should end in this phase.

-  - Turns 10– — An abundance of action points allows for explosive turns to break the stalemate.
+  - Rounds 10– — An abundance of action points allows for explosive turns to break the stalemate.

 ## Cards